Edison-Watch/open-edison/docs/core/project_structure.md

 3. **Configure MCP servers**: Edit `config.json` with your MCP servers
 4. **Run server**: `make run`

-The server will start on `localhost:3000` with both HTTP API and MCP proxy functionality.
+The MCP protocol server starts on `localhost:3000/mcp/`, and the management API + dashboard on `http://localhost:3001`.

 ## Design Philosophy